foundriesio/docs/source/reference-manual/linux/linux-layers.rst

 OpenEmbedded / Yocto Project Layers
 ===================================

-The Linux microPlatform is composed of several OpenEmbedded and Yocto Project layers, including the core build system, distribution, images and BSPs.
+The Linux microPlatform (LmP) is composed of several OpenEmbedded and Yocto Project layers, including the core build system, distribution, images, and Board Support Packages (BSPs).

 .. _ref-linux-layers-meta-lmp-base-layers:

-Linux microPlatform Base Layers
+LmP Base Layers
 -------------------------------

 ==================================    ============================================================
 Layer                                 Description
 ==================================    ============================================================
-`OpenEmbedded-Core`_ (Base)           This is the main collaboration point when working on
+`openembedded-core`_ (Base)           Main collaboration point when working on
-                                      OpenEmbedded projects and is part of the core recipes.
+                                      OpenEmbedded projects, and part of the core recipes.
 It is distro-less and contains only emulated machine support.
-                                      It also provides the default toolchain used by the Linux microPlatform (lmp) distribution.
+                                      Provides the default toolchain used by the LmP distribution.
-`Meta-OpenEmbedded`_                  This layer houses a collection of layers and recipes for the
+`meta-openembedded`_                  A collection of layers and recipes for the
                                       OE-core universe.
 Since the reduction in recipes to the core, meta-openembedded was created for everything else.
 There are currently approximately 650 recipes in this layer.
-It is used by the Linux microPlatform for additional utilities and network support.
+It is used by the LmP for additional utilities and network support.
-`Meta-Virtualization`_                This layer provides support for building Docker, LXC, Xen, KVM,
+`meta-virtualization`_                Provides support for building Docker, LXC, Xen, KVM,
                                       Libvirt, and associated packages necessary for constructing OE-based virtualized / container solutions.
-It is used by the Linux microPlatform for Docker container runtime support.
+It is used by the LmP for Docker container runtime support.
-`Meta-Clang`_                         This layer provides clang/llvm as alternative to system C/C++
+`meta-clang`_                         Provides clang/llvm as alternative to system C/C++
                                       compiler for OpenEmbedded/Yocto Project based distributions.
-`Meta-Updater`_                       This layer provides support for OTA Software Updates using
+`meta-updater`_                       Provides support for OTA Software Updates using
                                       OSTree and TUF / Uptane.
-`Meta-Security`_                      This layer provides security tools, hardening tools for Linux
+`meta-security`_                      Provides security tools, hardening tools for Linux
                                       kernels and libraries for implementing security mechanisms.
-`Meta-LMP`_ (Base)                    This layer provides the Linux microPlatform distribution
+`meta-lmp`_ (Base)                    This layer provides the LmP distribution
-                                      configuration, unified Kernel and images.
+                                      configuration, unified kernel, and images.
 ==================================    ============================================================

 .. _ref-linux-layers-meta-lmp-bsp-layers:

-Linux microPlatform BSP Layers
+LmP BSP Layers
 ------------------------------

 ==================================    ============================================================
 Layer                                 Description
 ==================================    ============================================================
-`Meta-LMP`_ (BSP)                     This layer provides the Linux microPlatform BSP definitions and
+`meta-lmp`_ (BSP)                     LmP BSP definitions and
-                                      configurations for the officially supported targets.
+                                      configurations for officially supported targets.
-`Meta-ARM`_                           This layer provides support for general recipes for the ARM
+`meta-arm`_                           Provides support for general recipes for the ARM
                                       architecture and BSP support for ARM reference platforms.
-`Meta-Intel`_                         This is the board support layer for Intel based devices.
+`meta-intel`_                         Board support layer for Intel based devices.
-`Meta-RaspberryPi`_                   This is the board support layer for the Raspberry Pi boards.
+`meta-raspberrypi`_                   Board support layer for the Raspberry Pi boards.
-`Meta-RISC-V`_                        This is the general hardware specific BSP overlay for RISC-V
+`meta-risc-v`_                        General hardware specific BSP overlay for RISC-V
                                       based devices.
-`Meta-Yocto`_                         This is the board support layer for the Yocto Project hardware
+`meta-yocto`_                         Board support layer for the Yocto Project hardware
                                       references, such as BeagleBone Black.
-`Meta-Freescale`_                     This is the board support layer for the Freescale platforms.
+`meta-freescale`_                     Board support layer for the Freescale platforms.
-`Meta-Freescale-3rdparty`_            This is an additional board support layer for Freescale platforms
+`meta-freescale-3rdparty`_            Additional board support layer for Freescale platforms
-                                      (not officially supported by Meta-Freescale maintainers).
+                                      (not officially supported by meta-Freescale maintainers).
-`Meta-Xilinx`_                        This layer provides support for Xilinx BSPs (e.g. ZynqMP).
+`meta-xilinx`_                        Provides support for Xilinx BSPs (e.g. ZynqMP).
-`Meta-Xilinx-Tools`_                  This layer provides support for using Xilinx tools on supported
+`meta-xilinx-tools`_                  Provides support for using Xilinx tools on supported
                                       architectures (e.g. ZynqMP).
 ==================================    ============================================================

 .. _ref-linux-layers-meta-lmp:

-Linux microPlatform Meta-LMP Base Layer
+The meta-lmp Base Layer
 ---------------------------------------

-The Meta-LMP-Base layer provides the Linux microPlatform distribution configuration and a base set of recipes and configs, such as a unified Linux kernel and a set of standard images.
+The ``meta-lmp-base`` layer provides the LmP distribution configuration and a base set of recipes and config files, such as a unified Linux kernel and a set of standard images.

-The Linux microPlatform distribution configuration can be found at ``conf/distro/lmp.conf`` and ``conf/distro/include/lmp.inc``.
+Configuration for the LmP distro can be found at ``conf/distro/lmp.conf`` and ``conf/distro/include/lmp.inc``.

 The ``lmp-base-console-image`` recipe can be found at